-This Memorandum of Understanding ("the MOU") is entered into between the San Bernardino County In-Home Supportive Services Public Authority ("the Public Authority") and the Homecare Workers Union, SEIU Local 434-B ("the Union").
+This Memorandum of Understanding ("the MOU" or "Agreement") is entered into between the San Bernardino County In-Home Supportive Services Public Authority ("the Public Authority") and the United Long Term Care Workers Union, SEIU Local 6434 ("the Union").

 The Public Authority was established to enhance in-home supportive services ("IHSS") in San Bernardino County ("the County") under California Welfare and Institutions Code Section 12300 et seq., and San Bernardino County Ordinance #3842 (Chapter 42 of Division 2 of Title 1 of the San Bernardino County Code).
-The parties recognize that the Public Authority does not employ or manage the IHSS Providers in the County ("Providers") in the role of a traditional employer.
+The parties recognize that the Public Authority does not employ or manage the IHSS Providers ("Providers") in the County in the role of a traditional employer.